Aarav7162/rssi_location_triangulation/README.md

 ```

 ### Ethics & safety note
-Sniffing HTTP requests or attempting to connect to WiFi networks should only be done on devices and networks you own or have explicit permission to test.
-This project is intended for controlled lab experiments and educational use; do not use it to access or intercept other people's devices or networks without consent.
+> Sniffing HTTP requests or attempting to connect to WiFi networks should only be done on devices and networks you own or have explicit permission to test.
+> This project is intended for controlled experiments and educational use; do not use it to access or intercept other people's devices or networks without consent.

 ### Brute-force note

-The reference anchor3 sketch includes an optional small password-try loop used only to connect to a tag device running a soft-AP with a password.
-This is strictly intended for controlled lab tests on devices you own.
+> The reference anchor3 sketch includes an optional small password-try loop used only to connect to a tag device running a soft-AP with a password.
+> This is strictly intended for controlled lab tests on devices you own.
 Brute-force techniques and password guessing are illegal and unethical when applied to devices or networks you do not own or do not have explicit permission to test.
-If you need to test connecting to a password-protected tag during development, prefer these safe alternatives:
+> If you need to test connecting to a password-protected tag during development, prefer these safe alternatives:
 - Configure the tag with a known test password so anchors do not need to guess.
 - Add a test-mode on the tag that temporarily disables WiFi security for calibration.
 - Use a USB serial console or direct access to the tag to fetch its payloads during development.